 The highly sensitive persons (HSP) and the narcissists are at the opposite side of the empathy spectrum.
 The empaths have an abundance of it, while the narcissists have none of it.

 Naturally, narcissists want to take advantage of the HSP and use their excessive empathy to get what they want.
 On the other side, the idealistic and empathetic nature of HSPs genuinely believes that a narcissist can change positively.
 Moreover, HSPs offer their help and support in abundance.

-Preconditions to get over a narcissist
+What to do to get over a narcissist?

-If the things have gone too far, it’s the time to kick them out of your life.
+If things have gone too far, it’s the time to kick them out of your life.
 You will need a lot of strength and determination because they will not make it easier for you.

 It won’t be easy though

 They will use all the available means of manipulation to persuade you to stick with them as long as it works fine for them.
 They won’t let you go that easily.

 This process requires a lot of energy and strength.
 The best way to say goodbye to a narcissist is to stick to your decision no matter what and use all of your power and energy to survive the ordeals caused by them in the meanwhile.

 Numerous issues on how to tell a narcissist goodbye, like forever